IAP2 CANADA TRAINING STRATEGY

 The Committee developed a national training strategy, which would encompass on-the-ground practical foundational training, as well as special-focus training, so practitioners could build skills and competency to become certified P2 professionals.
 The Committee also oversees delivery of the training.

 The Committee will continue to meet throughout 2018 to implement the strategy; seven of the original nine members have renewed their commitment to the Committee.

 We found that Canadian P2 practitioners want more training opportunities -- training that would be diverse, affordable, and accessible.

 This training should also be available to non-practitioners: decision-makers, professionals such as project managers, and public and civil society organizations.
 It was felt that providing basic P2 knowledge and skills to this sector and raising awareness with them of the benefits of public engagement, would contribute to increasing the quality and quantity of future Canadian P2 initiatives.

 What We're Doing

-The first training event under the National Training Strategy is the Skills Symposium, March 19-23 in Ottawa/Gatineau.
-The Symposium offers advanced courses, as well as courses for those new to the field.
+The first training event under the National Training Strategy was the 2018 Skills Symposium in Ottawa/Gatineau, offering advanced courses, as well as fundamental courses for those new to the field.
 The next Symposium will be held February 25 - March 1, 2019, also in Ottawa/Gatineau.

 The Committee is currently developing more training options, including online courses.
-Watch for more updates throughout 2018!
+Watch for more updates to come!